AlvaroRaul7/kubernetes-fastapi-traefik/README.md

 ## Description of the directories

--ansible : Folder with the resources to deploy the traefik pods using Ansible
+- ansible : Folder with the resources to deploy the traefik pods using Ansible
--kubernetes: Folder with the YAML files to deploy the API and the Postgres Database
+- kubernetes: Folder with the YAML files to deploy the API and the Postgres Database
--sa-service-2: Folder with the source code of the API
+- sa-service-2: Folder with the source code of the API

 ## Requirements for installing the project